ChandrakantPal/MERNG-Social-Media-App-Client/README.md

 # [Hello World](https://helloworldtwitterclonegraphql.netlify.app/)

 This project is a social media app more like a basic functional twitter, with post, comment likes features.
+Build using React.js and GraphQL endpoints

 ## Available Scripts